oils-for-unix/oils/doc/upgrade-breakage.md

 ### `if ( )` and `while ( )` take expressions, not subshell commands

 Option `parse_paren`.
 Code like `if ( ls /tmp )` is valid shell, but it's almost always a **misuse** of the language.
-Parentheses mean **subshell**, not grouping as in C or Python.
+Because parentheses mean **subshell**, not grouping as in C or Python.

 In Oil the parens in `if (x > 0)` denote a true/false expression.